 One day, an experienced software engineer invited me for a coffee.
 I was curious about what he had to say, and he shared a way to provide enough guidance to the team.
 That’s how I learned about Gherkin.
 That transformed our collaboration for the better.
-I’m thankful for those magic ten minutes of chat.
+I’m thankful for those magic ten minutes that we chatted.

 Let me help you understand what Gherkin is about, how and when to use it, advantages and disadvantages.

 Gherkin is a plain-text language with a simple structure.
-It enables a concise description of test scenarios and examples to illustrate business rules in real-world domains.
+It allows you to concisely describe test scenarios and examples to illustrate business rules in real-world domains.

-The goal is to give business scenarios a clear context and accelerate test automation.
+The goal is to give clear context for business scenarios and accelerate test automation.
 Gherkin uses simple keywords that can be quickly translated into automated tests and understood by non-programmers — “scenario,” “given,” “when,” “then,” and “but.”

-A few things can be simpler than Gherkin.
+So, how does Gherkin actually work?
+There are few things that are simpler than Gherkin.
 It uses the following keywords:

 Let’s take an example of searching for apartments to rent: